Dlabs-cloud/laravel-paginate-api/README.md

 # paginateApi
-# A paginator that gives a better simple response.
+# A paginator that gives a better simple response using offset query param.

 This package adds a `paginateApi` method to the Eloquent query builder that listens to those parameters and also allows you to use offset and limit from a request.
 Example www.dlabs.cloud?limit=20&offset=10